theiconic/php-ga-measurement-protocol/README.md

 $analytics = new Analytics();

-// Build the order data programatically, including each order product in the payload
+// Build the order data programmatically, including each order product in the payload
 // First, general and required hit data
 $analytics->setProtocolVersion('1')
     ->setTrackingId('UA-26293624-12')